Hampton, South Carolina: Education

-Patrick Henry Academy, located three miles southwest of downtown Hampton is a local private school that serves Hampton and Hampton County.
+Patrick Henry Academy, located three miles southwest of downtown Hampton and founded in 1965 as a segregation academy, is a local private school that serves Hampton and Hampton County.
 The Technical College of the Lowcountry also holds some courses in the county and the Clemson University Extension office offers a variety of courses and programs for local residents and businesses.

 Hampton has a public library, a branch of the Allendale Hampton Jasper Regional Library.